Alzheimer’s Diagnosis & Treatments

 Early diagnosis offers the best hope to treat and manage the symptoms of Alzheimer's.
 An early and accurate diagnosis can help a family plan for necessary financial and social supports—with input from the patient.
 Today, doctors can accurately diagnose the presence of Alzheimer’s about 90 percent of the time, using clinical, non-invasive methods.
 These include:

 - Questions about the patient's health, past medical problems and ability to carry out daily tasks

 - Cognition tests including memory, problem solving, attention level and language

 There are currently no treatments that will stop or reverse the progress of Alzheimer's disease.
 However, there are currently five FDA-approved medications available that may be able to relieve symptoms for patients such as memory loss, for a limited time.

 For more information on these products and to access prescribing information, please visit the manufacturers' websites.

-There are other medications that can be prescribed to control the behavioral symptoms associated with Alzheimer's like sleeplessness, agitation, wandering, anxiety and depression.
-Treating the symptoms may make patients more comfortable and caring for them easier, but may also come with additional side effects.
+There are other medications that can be prescribed to control the behavioral symptoms associated with Alzheimer's such as sleeplessness, agitation, wandering, anxiety and depression.